htacg/tidy-html5/test/benchmarks/README.txt

 		case-xxx-fail.html    The Tidy'd OUTPUT.
 		case-xxx-fail.txt     The Tidy'd MESSAGES.
 		case-xxx-diff.txt     The DIFF of the test case and failed result.
 Optional. case-xxx-report.txt   A description of the test failure.
+Optional. case-xxx-n-fail.html
+		case-xxx-n-fail.txt

 Additional Specifications